dmiau/Personalized-Compass/Compass[transparent]/README.txt

 - reconnecting issues [10:49PM]
 - cross blocks compass in the distance task
 - networking issues [10:49PM]
+- cross has some issues, is compass at center?
+[11:24AM]
+* the idea of the triangulation and locate+ task?
+- tape to indicate the outside
+- does the data indicate the correct trend?

 ***** Working
 MATLAB data checking tools?
 MATLAB data summarizer